MRAP vehicles—serving the military with Kevlar® protection

 Spall liners made with Kevlar® do not melt or shrink when exposed to extreme heat and flame, and only carbonize at very high temperatures (approximately 900ºF in air).
 They are also extremely resistant to cuts.

-Spall liners made with DuPontTM Kevlar® helps protect the crew from spall generated by threats like RPGs and EFPs as well as provide self-extinguishing properties in the event that the inside of the vehicle becomes engulfed in flames due to a hit.
+Spall liners made with Kevlar® help protect the crew from spall generated by threats like RPGs and EFPs as well as provide self-extinguishing properties in the event the inside of the vehicle becomes engulfed in flames due to a hit.
 Composites of Kevlar® and other materials are also used to help protect aircraft and helicopter crews from ballistic threats up to .50 caliber machine guns.

-Kevlar® has been included in the Bradley Fighting Vehicle for the U.S. military for the last 20 years, and for good reason.
-After 20 years in fighting service, DuPont™ Kevlar® material was tested and determined to perform to the original required specifications set out by the U.S. military.
+Kevlar® has been included in the Bradley Fighting Vehicle (BFV) for the U.S. military since it was originally tested and proven to perform to the required specifications set out by the U.S. military.

-Currently, RPG nets made with Kevlar® fiber are being fielded, helping to deliver weight savings of thousands of pounds when compared to conventional RPG armor.
+RPG nets made with Kevlar® fiber deliver weight savings of thousands of pounds when compared to conventional RPG armor.